utsanjan/GreenHouse-A-Social-Blog-app-/README.md

 <p align="center">This is GreenHouse, a Blog app made by me using Java.<br>
 I used android studio as IDE for making this app,<br>
-Firebase is used as the key server and for the data storage of the user posts.</p>
+Firebase is used as the key server and<br>
+for the data storage of the user posts.</p>

 ## ✔ Features

-🔸 Here we can post pictures in the blog
+🔸 Here we can post pictures in the blog<br>
-🔸 Used Otp verification during Signup process
+🔸 Used Otp verification during Signup process<br>
-🔸 Users can like and comment on the posts
+🔸 Users can like and comment on the posts<br>
-🔸 Profiles can be customised whenever needed
+🔸 Profiles can be customised whenever needed<br>
-🔸 Password reset can also be performed in case you forget the password
+🔸 Password reset can also be performed in case you forget the password<br>

 Feel free to use this application and do report me the bugs if you find one , accordingly I will accept fork requests ✌🏻